Charcoal

 Use Requirements

-Charcoal produces dangerous carbon monoxide gas and is to be used outdoors only.
+Charcoal produces dangerous carbon monoxide gas and must be used outdoors only.
 People have died during power outages because of carbon monoxide poisoning from indoor charcoal fires.

 Storage Conditions